Redo122/Big-Text-Generator/README.md

 Feel free to use the generated characters in whatever projects you want, just be sure to credit me :)<br/>
 Social Media image made using Carbon https://carbon.now.sh/

+# v1.3
+Added support for the entire US QWERTY keyboard, program no longer hangs if you enter an unsupported character, cleaned up arrays.

 # v1.2
 Added support for numbers, spaces, exclamation marks, question marks, periods, and commas.